Income Taxes and Immigration Consequences: What Immigrants Should Know

 Abandoning a Green Card May Trigger the Exit Tax

-After two years as a conditional resident, you’ll need to file Form I-751, Petition to Remove Conditions on Residence.
-Again, you must establish that you and your spouse have a bona fide marriage.
-Submitting jointly filed tax returns is generally an expectation.
-You'll include this tax return as evidence with the I-751 petition.
+After two years as a conditional resident, you generally file Form I-751 to remove conditions.
+Again, you must prove you have a bona fide marriage.
+Joint tax returns are commonly included.

 paying us taxes as undocumented immigrant